marchaesen/vcxsrv/mesalib/docs/drivers/freedreno/ir3-notes.rst

 Scheduling
 ~~~~~~~~~~

 After the grouping_ pass, there are no more instructions to insert or remove.
-Start scheduling each basic block from the deepest node in the depth sorted list created by the depth_ pass, recursively trying to schedule each instruction after it's source instructions plus delay slots.
+Start scheduling each basic block from the deepest node in the depth sorted list created by the depth_ pass, recursively trying to schedule each instruction after its source instructions plus delay slots.
 Insert ``nop``\s as required.

 .. _`register assignment`: